hashicorp/terraform-plugin-mux/website/README.md

 ## Adding Redirects

 You must add a redirect when you move, rename, or delete documentation pages.
-Refer to https://github.com/hashicorp/terraform-website#redirects for details.
+Refer to [Redirects in the `terraform-website` repository](https://github.com/hashicorp/terraform-website#redirects) for details.

 ## Previewing Changes